AndrasKovacs/AndrasKovacs.github.io/_pages/about.md

-I'm a postdoc at the [Logic and Types group](https://www.gu.se/en/about/find-organisation/logic-and-types-lt) at the University of Gothenburg.
+I'm a postdoc at the [Logic and Types group](https://www.gu.se/en/about/find-organisation/logic-and-types-lt) at the University of Gothenburg and Chalmers University (yes, [both](https://www.chalmers.se/en/departments/cse/)).
 Previously I was an assistant lecturer at the [Faculty of Informatics of Eötvös Loránd University of Budapest](https://www.inf.elte.hu/en/), at the department of Programming Languages and Compilers.
 I did my PhD studies at the same place from 2017 to 2021 under the supervision of [Ambrus Kaposi](https://akaposi.github.io/).